cyrilis/epub-gen/README.md

 - `title`:
     Title of the book
 - `author`:
-    Name of the author for the book, string or array both Okay, eg. `"Alice"` or `["Alice", "Bob"]`
+    Name of the author for the book, string or array, eg. `"Alice"` or `["Alice", "Bob"]`
 - `publisher`:
     Publisher name (optional)
 - `cover`:
-    Book cover image, File path (absolute path) or web url both ok. eg. `"http://abc.com/book-cover.jpg"` or `"/User/Alice/images/book-cover.jpg"`
+    Book cover image, File path (absolute path) or web url, eg. `"http://abc.com/book-cover.jpg"` or `"/User/Alice/images/book-cover.jpg"`
 - `output`
-    Out put path(absolute path), you can also path output as the second argument when use `new` , eg: `new Epub(options, output)`
+    Out put path (absolute path), you can also path output as the second argument when use `new` , eg: `new Epub(options, output)`
+- `version`:
+    You can specify the version of the generated EPUB, `3` the latest version (http://idpf.org/epub/30) or `2` the previous version (http://idpf.org/epub/201) for better compatibility with older readers, defaults to `3`
 - `css`:
     If you really hate our css, you can pass css string to replace our default style. eg: `"body{background: #000}"`
 - `fonts`: